rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 When choosing the size of your server, consider your current needs and any scaling you might need to do in the future.

-General Purpose and I/O-optimized servers can't be resized, so adding and removing storage space via Cloud Block Storage are the only changes that you can make to their capabilities.
+I/O-optimized servers can't be resized, so adding and removing storage space via Cloud Block Storage are the only changes that you can make to their capabilities.
+General Purpose servers can only resize up, and their maximum size is 8 GB RAM/160 GB HDD.

 For a single-server environment, you must migrate to a new server if your RAM or CPU requirements change.